ChrizKant/AIDocu/README.md

 Our system can be used wherever documentation is required or desired.

+It doesn't matter whether a content creator wants to showcase their work, a building owner wants to document the progress of their project, or an artist wants to document the progress of their work - they all need AIDoku if they want to use an efficient and fast documentation system.

 Therefore we test models for the tool's usability and the emotional impact of a model.